A service-oriented component model framework

 In order to gain insight from the iPOPO community, I’ve put a really short survey on Google Forms (no login required).

 Please, feel free to answer it, the more answers, the better.
-All feedback is really appreciated, and I’ll write about the aggregated results on the users’ mailing list, once enough answers will have been received.
+All feedback is really appreciated.

 iPOPO is available on PyPI and can be installed using pip: